-1. Drive the transformation of Macquarie Park into an

-innovation district: pursuing talent and technology to create diverse economic and employment opportunities through collaboration and a recognised leadership network that can open up access to both private and public funding and effort
+1. Drive the transformation of Macquarie Park into an innovation precinct: pursuing talent and technology to create diverse economic and employment opportunities through collaboration and a recognised leadership network that can open up access to both private and public funding and effort

-4. Prioritise and enrich the pedestrian experience: improving the quality of natural features and attributes of Country and how people move around creating more quality public open space and connections within the unique setting of Wallumattagal Country and its history as a place of higher learning
+4. Prioritise and enrich the pedestrian experience: improving the quality of natural features and attributes of Country and how people move around improving the quality of how people and goods move around